ISO/IEC 19770: ISO/IEC 19770-3: software entitlement schema (ENT)

-The specific information provided by an entitlement schema (ENT) may be used to help ensure compliance with license rights and limits, to optimize license usage and to control costs.
-Though ENT creators are encouraged to provide the data that allow for the automatic processing, it is not mandated that data be automatically measurable.
-The data structure is intended to be capable of containing any kind of terms and conditions included in a software license agreement.

-This part of ISO/IEC 19770 supports ITAM processes as defined in ISO/IEC 19770-1 It is also designed to work together with software identification tags as defined in ISO/IEC 19770-2.
-Standardization in the field of software entitlements provides uniform, measurable data for both the license compliance, and license optimization, processes of SAM practice.

 This part of ISO/IEC 19770 does not provide requirements or recommendations for processes related to software asset management or ENTs.
 The software asset management processes are in the scope of ISO/IEC 19770-1.

 Standards development information

 The ISO/IEC 19770-3 Other Working Group ("OWG") was convened by teleconference call on 9 September 2008.

 John Tomeny of Sassafras Software Inc served as the convener and lead author of the ISO/IEC 19770-3 "Other Working Group" (later renamed the ISO/IEC 19770-3 Development Group).
 Mr Tomeny was appointed by Working Group 21 (ISO/IEC JTC 1/SC 7/WG 21) together with Krzysztof Bączkiewicz of Eracent who served as Project Editor concurrent with Mr. Tomeny's leadership.
 In addition to WG21 members, other participants in the 19770-3 Development Group served as "individuals considered to have relevant expertise by the Convener".

 Jason Keogh of 1E and part of the delegation from Ireland is the current editor of 19770-3.

 ISO/IEC 19770-3 was published on April 15, 2016.